splunk/public-o11y-docs/rum/rum-custom-indexed-tags.rst

 You need to be an admin to do this task.
 Follow these steps to add custom tags to Tag Spotlight:

-1. Add a span tag following as explained in :ref:`create-a-span-rum`.
+1. Add a span tag as explained in :ref:`create-a-span-rum`.
 To add attributes to the span, see RUM's API :ref:`browser-rum-methods`.

 2. There are two ways to navigate to the MetricSets configuration page.
 Choose either one: